-The Outliner provides a tree view of the elements in your document.
+The Outliner provides a tree view of the elements and clips in your document.
 Toggle the Outliner panel in the Window menu.

 The Outliner's listing of elements has some of the same functionality as elements on the stage.
 For example, you can click elements in the Outliner to select them, right-click elements to see a pop-up menu of commands specific to that element, and double-click components that have an editing dialog to open the dialog.

 By default, the Outliner lists elements in the same order as the layers in the Advanced mode timeline.
 You can switch to DOM order in your Design view preferences.

 Expand or collapse an element: Click the arrow next to an element in the Outliner to show or hide nested elements.

 Expand or collapse all nested elements: Double-click the arrow next to an element to expand or collapse all elements listed under that element.
 You can also hold the Ctrl (Windows) or ⌘ or Alt (Mac) key while clicking the arrow to the same effect.

 Reorder elements: Drag an element to where you want it within the listing.
 A yellow line appears where the element will move to.
 You can also drag a child element to a different parent element.

 Nest elements: You can nest an element within another element by dragging it over the new parent element.
 A yellow box appears around the prospective parent element.

 Selection is mirrored on the stage, in the Advanced mode timeline, and in the Outliner, which means that selecting an element in one place also selects it in the others.
 Google Web Designer switches to different levels within nested elements or to different pages as necessary.
 The label of the current parent element displays in yellow.

 Select an element: Click an element to select it.